 Customers who install Energy Star windows save an average of 12 percent on their utility costs throughout the year.
 That means a customer who spends $200 a month or $2400 a year would save $24 a month—or roughly $288 a year.
 Your savings could be even greater depending on which windows you’re replacing and the climate of your area.
 In fact, Energy Star studies show that replacing single pane windows with double pane can save between 21% and 31% off of heating and cooling costs.

-Double and triple pane windows are made up of multiple sheets of glass sandwiched together with spacers.
+Energy efficient double paned windows and triple paned windows are made up of multiple sheets of glass sandwiched together with spacers.
 These multi-layer constructions create air pockets between the layers of glass, which are sealed shut to prevent any air from entering or escaping.
 Finally, they’re filled with different gases to increase their efficiency.

 Multi-pane windows are very effective at insulating homes and are a major improvement over single-pane windows, although they’re more expensive than single pane windows.
 Still, upgrading your windows is one of the most effective ways to increase your home’s insulation, so the extra price is a wise long-term investment.

 Low-e or low-emissivity coatings are an effective way to keep heat inside your home in the winter or to keep it out of your home in the summer.
 These coatings are designed to control the way the heat energy from sunlight moves around.
 An exterior low-e coating can prohibit the ultraviolet and the infrared light—in other words, the heat—from entering your home while still allowing the sunlight to pass through.